Reporting of Accidents and Incidents Policy

 - occupied for the purposes of employment

-- to which a person has access because of his or her employment
+- to which a person has access because of their employment

-- attended by a person for a course of education or training for the purposes of his or her current employment, if he or she receives earnings from that employment for his or her attendance.
+- attended by a person for a course of education or training for the purposes of their current employment, if they receive earnings from that employment for their attendance.

 - All staff accidents and incidents should be reported to a line manager within 24 hours or as soon as practicable.

-- If a notifiable event, the Health and Safety Manager must be notified immediately by the line manager and the event site preserved until advised by the Health and Safety Manager, a WorkSafe New Zealand inspector or other regulatory authority such as the Police that site remediation can be actioned.
+- If a notifiable event, the Health, Safety and Wellness Manager must be notified immediately by the line manager and the event site preserved until advised by the Health, Safety and Wellness Manager, a WorkSafe New Zealand inspector or other regulatory authority such as the Police that site remediation can be actioned.